-Auckland has got to be the most random, visited, but misunderstood city I have ever been to.
-Not a day goes by that I do not hear “you only need a couple of days to see Auckland” or “ah I can’t wait to get out of Auckland” but what is most baffling is why people do not think there is much to do in Auckland or that somewhere else in New Zealand that they haven’t yet visited will automatically be better?
+Auckland has got to be the most misunderstood city I have ever been to.
+Not a day goes by that I do not hear “you only need a couple of days to see Auckland” or “ah I can’t wait to get out of Auckland”.
+What is most baffling is why people do not think there are many things to do in Auckland or that somewhere else in New Zealand that they haven’t yet visited will automatically be better?

 Apart from the Hauraki Gulf, Auckland and its surrounds offers backpackers some great things to do including bungy jumping, skydiving, canyoning, Segway tours, the awesome Auckland Zoo, Kelly Tarltons Underwater World, Auckland Museum, some fantastic parks and gardens and the worlds only SkyJump (yes you really can jump off the tallest building in the Southern Hemisphere!)

-What about the outskirts of Auckland as well?
-Within an hour of Auckland city are some of New Zealand’s most beautiful places to visit.
-How many cities do you know where you can reach both rainforest and coastline within half an hour.
-The Waitakere Ranges National Park is one of New Zealand’s most popular with the options of swimming, surfing, kayaking, fishing, horseriding, walking and general all round relaxation.
-Piha and the Kitekite falls are two of the popular spots within the Waitakere Ranges National Park and can offer you some adrenaline pumping canyoning through waterfalls and then relaxation on one of New Zealand’s stunning beaches.
+What about the outskirts as well?
+Within an hour of the city are some of New Zealand’s most beautiful places to visit.
+How many cities do you know where you can reach both rainforest and coastline within half an hour?
+The Waitakere Ranges National Park is one of New Zealand’s most popular with options of swimming, surfing, kayaking, fishing, horse riding, walking and general all round relaxation.
+Piha and the Kitekite falls are two of the popular spots within the Waitakere Ranges National Park.
+They offer you some adrenaline pumping canyoning through waterfalls and then relaxation on one of New Zealand’s stunning beaches.

 After all that fresh air, you can return to the city for some good food and a glass of wine.
-And just a short (and very cheap) bus ride from Auckland City is Mission Bay which offers amazing views of Rangitoto Island as well as award winning Fish and Chips and Ice-creams!
+And just a short (and very cheap) bus ride from the city centre is Mission Bay which offers amazing views of Rangitoto Island as well as award winning Fish and Chips and ice-creams!
 In short, Auckland is a great base in order to visit New Zealand’s other top destinations.
 A little bit like going home to your mum’s for a bit of comfort.

-I’m not suggesting that all visitors to New Zealand remain in Auckland for the entire duration of their stay but just to consider the opportunity of spending a little extra time to experience the Hauraki Gulf and some of those extra special places Auckland keeps hidden.
+I’m not suggesting that all visitors to New Zealand remain here for the entire duration of their stay.
+But just to consider the opportunity of spending a little extra time to experience the Hauraki Gulf and some of those extra special places Auckland keeps hidden.